5 Self-Employed Retirement Plans: 2023 Guide

 Cons of a SIMPLE IRA

-The early withdrawal penalties for a SIMPLE IRA are pretty high at 25% for withdrawals within the plan’s first two years.
+The early withdrawal penalties for a SIMPLE IRA are 25% for withdrawals within the plan’s first two years.
 Employers are typically required to either make matching contributions of up to 3% of employee compensation, or to make fixed contributions of up to 2% for every eligible employee.